The Southern Company (SO) Shares Soar Above 1-Year High

 Sponsored

-The average price estimated by analysts for SO is $73.46, which is -$0.71 below than the current price.
-The public float for SO is 1.09B, and at present, short sellers hold a 1.45% of that float.
-The average trading volume of SO on May 02, 2023 was 4.40M shares.
+The average price point forecasted by analysts for The Southern Company (SO) is $72.46, which is -$0.87 below the current market price.
+The public float for SO is 1.09B, and currently, short sellers hold a 1.45% ratio of that float.
+The average trading volume of SO on May 05, 2023 was 4.34M shares.

 SO’s Market Performance

-The stock of The Southern Company (SO) has seen a -0.01% decrease in the past week, with a 7.28% rise in the past month, and a 9.88% gain in the past quarter.
-The volatility ratio for the week is 1.39%, and the volatility levels for the past 30 days are at 1.39% for SO.
-The simple moving average for the past 20 days is 2.58% for SO’s stock, with a 5.56% simple moving average for the past 200 days.
+The stock of The Southern Company (SO) has seen a 1.01% increase in the past week, with a 6.64% rise in the past month, and a 8.20% gain in the past quarter.
+The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 1.43% for SO.
+The simple moving average for the past 20 days is 1.93% for SO’s stock, with a 5.76% simple moving average for the past 200 days.

 Analysts’ Opinion of SO